-Well, actually, you shouldn’t be teaching your young child to write formally.
-Instead, you should be teaching them important foundational skills instead.
+We shouldn’t really be teaching preschoolers to write formally.
+Instead, we should be teaching them important foundational skills, called pre-writing skills.

-Here are the reasons why, and also how to teach a kids to write, beginning with pre-writing activities.
+Here are the reasons why, and also how to teach kids to write using appropriate activities.

 The Process of Learning to Write

-There are several reasons why teaching your child to write too early will actually do more harm than good.
+There are several reasons why teaching kids to write too early will actually do more harm than good.

-Children learn by being stimulated at their developmental level, through play.
-When they learn at their own level, they naturally progress and mature, developing more advanced skills as they go.
+Children learn through play and are stimulated at their own developmental level while playing.
+This allows them to naturally progress and mature, developing more advanced skills as they go.

-A child is not yet physically and developmentally ready to write during the preschool years.
-They will start experimenting with letters on their own and “writing” on their artwork, but they should not be forced to hold a pencil and form the letters correctly on a line.
+A child is not usually physically and developmentally ready to write during the toddler or preschool years.
+They will start experimenting with letters on their own and “writing” on their artwork, but they should not be forced to learn the correct letter formation or write on a line.

 Fine Motor Control